wlswotmd/gef/FAQ.md

 ## What kind of environment are you developing in?
 I don't use anything special.
 I am using a test environment built with buildroot while viewing the Linux kernel source with Bootlin.
-I also use images of kernel exploit task from variuos CTFs.
+I also use images of kernel exploit task from various CTFs.

 ## Why is there no master branch?
 I'm a git beginner, so one dev branch is the best I can do.